Thanksgiving weekend is around the corner and marketers will soon be scrambling to boost sales and encourage people to do some holiday shopping.

-The fourth-quarter is underway and marketers are scrambling to get eyeballs on their content.
-At this time of year, competition is at its fiercest and it can be extremely difficult to get noticed.
+At this time of year, competition is at its fiercest and it can be extremely difficult for small businesses to get noticed.

-But fear not, we’ve put together a list of meaty marketing tips for you to gobble up so that you won’t feel like a big ol’ turkey this Thanksgiving.
+But fear not, we’ve put together a list of meaty marketing ideas for you to gobble up so that you can reach your target audience with great thanksgiving offers.

-I know how busy you are at this time of year, so for those of you who are in a rush, here’s the nutshell version of the tips.
+We know how busy you are at this time of year, so for those of you who are in a rush, here’s the nutshell version of the thanksgiving marketing ideas:

 Table of Contents